|

 Roger the

-historian also reported that Godiva and Leofric had founded a
+historian also reported that Godiva and Leofric founded a

 So everybody ran off with Roger's little

-yarn and added his or her own details.
+yarn of Lady Godiva and added their own "historical" bits and pieces.
 Remember, those

 guys didn't have TV back then.